IRA Eligible Precious Metals

 The IRS has laid out crystal clear rules for the purity of the metals and which metals can be allowed in an IRA.

-The minimum purity levels required for each precious metal allowed in IRA are listed down below:
+The minimum purity levels required for each IRA Eligible Precious Metals are listed down below:

 Precious MetalRequired Purity Level